Breastfeeding and Maternal Illness Part 2

 Hepatitis B is similar to hepatitis A in that the symptoms are very similar; jaundice, fatigue, abdominal pain.
 As with hepatitis A, not everyone who is infected develops the illness.
 However, unlike hepatitis A, about 10 to 15% of all people who are infected with hepatitis B become chronic carriers of the virus and this is possible even if they did not develop hepatitis B. This means their bodily fluids may be infectious even though they have no symptoms of the disease.
 However, like hepatitis A, by the time the mother develops symptoms, it is possible the virus already passed on to the baby.
 There is no evidence though, that the virus will enter the milk.
 Breastfeeding can still protect the baby.

 The clinical picture of hepatitis C is similar to hepatitis A and hepatitis B, though it is frequently milder and very often asymptomatic.
-Like with hepatitis B, however, a chronic carrier state is not rare with hepatitis C.
+Like with hepatitis B, however, a chronic carrier state is not rare with hepatitis C. It is now possible to cure the carrier state of hepatitis C with medication.
+The various regimes for treatment of the chronic carrier state of hepatitis C are not contraindications to breastfeeding, since the usual drugs used are too large to get into the milk as well as highly protein bound.

 There is no evidence that breastfeeding can transmit the infection to the baby.